pedronachtigall/Cadamanteus_SV/README.md

 	samtools depth -b MYO_region.bed ${i}.bam > ${i}.MYO.depth.txt
 done
 ```
-We calculated the average of coverage of MYO to the average of coverage of the nontoxin genes to estimate the CNV for each individual using the ```MYO_counter.py``` script available [here](https://raw.githubusercontent.com/pedronachtigall/Cadamanteus_SV/refs/heads/main/scripts/MYO_counter.py).
+We calculated the average of coverage of MYO to the average of coverage of the nontoxin genes to estimate the CNV for each individual using the [```MYO_counter.py```](https://raw.githubusercontent.com/pedronachtigall/Cadamanteus_SV/refs/heads/main/scripts/MYO_counter.py) script.

 ## Cite
 If you follow the pipelines and/or scripts in this repository, please cite: